panda3d/panda3d-docs/programming/shaders/list-of-glsl-inputs.rst

    in vec3 p3d_Tangent1;

    // A vertex column named "anything".
 The number of components should match up with
-   // that of the vertex array.  "uvec" and "ivec" variants are allowed in Panda3D 1.9.0
+   // that of the vertex array.  "uvec" and "ivec" variants are allowed for integer
-   // and above for integer vertex arrays to access un-normalized data. in vec4 anything;
+   // vertex arrays to access un-normalized data. in vec4 anything;

    // These two attributes will be present when hardware skinning is enabled.